 If this is your first use since winter, you probably would need to empty the fuel tank.
 You do this by pulling the fuel hose lining the gas tank to the carburetor bowl.

 Once you’re done, you need to pour in fresh gas.
-Don’t pour in fuel you stored in your shed all winter, as this could also be bad, even if it was in an air-tight container.
+Don’t pour in fuel stored in your shed all winter, as this could also be bad, even if in an air-tight container.

-Go get fresh gas from the station, and everything should be just fine.
+Go get fresh gas from the station; everything should be fine.

 On the off chance that you haven’t used your lawn mower in over a year, it is possible that the stale gas could result in a clogged carburetor or even a faulty carburetor, and we’ll address this later.